-It can be difficult opening a paint can that has been sealed for a long time.
+It can be difficult to open a paint can that has been sealed for a long time.
 You should avoid using a screwdriver to open it as it can cause the lid to warp, making it more difficult to seal in the future.
 Instead, you should use a key specially designed for opening paint cans.

 Latex or water-based paints can usually last for up to 10 years.
 If you find that the paint has separated, use a stick to stir it.
-If the paint is not hard on the sides or the bottom and it blends back together again smoothly, it should be okay to use.
+If the paint is not hard on the sides of the bottom and it blends back together again smoothly, it should be okay to use.

 Oil-based or solvent paints can last up to 15 years.
 It is not as susceptible to going bad as latex paint if it has been sealed properly and not exposed to extreme temperatures.
 Just be sure to stir it well before painting.

 Follow these steps to dispose of latex paint properly: